The Ultimate Guide to an East African Beach Safari

 Relax like royalty on the glorious beaches of Seychelles.

-Located 900 miles east of Kenya in the Indian Ocean, the Seychelles are often overlooked as part of Africa.
-They are true hidden gems, forming a necklace of a hundred sparkling islands across 150,000 square miles of turquoise seas.
+Located 900 miles east of Kenya in the Indian Ocean, the hundred-plus islands of Seychelles glint like a string of pearls across 150,000 square miles of turquoise seas.

 African Beaches Seychelles diving

-The islands of the Seychelles are classified into two groups: granitic and coral islands.
-The granitic islands are part of continental rock dated at 600 million years old, and they boast 17 unique species of birds and 81 endemic plants.
+On land, the islands of the Seychelles boast 17 unique species of birds and 81 endemic plants.
 This includes the impressive Coco de Mer Palm, a tree that can grow to an age of 800 years.
+Bonus: The islands are outside the cyclone belt, have no poisonous snakes, and are free of typhoid and malaria.
+Enjoy indulgent seclusion in this one-of-a-king tropical getaway.

 Plan Your Ultimate Beach Safari